LouisDeconinck/findajourney/src/content/journeys/2022-slovenia.md

 for travelers looking for an off-the-beaten-path experience.
 With its diverse geography, Slovenia offers everything from snow-capped mountains to crystal-clear lakes, rolling hills, and verdant valleys.

-Slovenia is the second most forested country in Europe, with more than half of its territory covered in forests.
+Slovenia is the thirdmost forested country in Europe, with more than half of its territory (64%) covered in forests.
 Culturally, Slovenia is a mix of Slavic, Germanic and Mediterranean influences which can be seen in its architecture, food and customs.
 The country is also known for its wine, particularly its white wines, which are